robvdw/Digital-Humans/README.md

 ### Conversational AI: Natural Language Processing for Chatbots.
 * In this lesson we explore what basic Natural Language Processing [NLP] tools and methods to use to bulid chatbots with python.
-We not only learn about NLP but also provide  real-life coding examplesand  discuss why a particular NLP method may be needed in chatbots.
-Note that knowing how to use NLP technology is in itself a  must-have skill to develop.
+We not only learn about NLP but also provide real-life coding examples.
+In doing so discuss particular NLP methods  that form the basis in chatbots to develop dialogues meaningfull to humans.
+Thus, knowing how to use NLP technology is in itself a  must-have skill to develop.

 ### Free Texts Pre-Processing